 The Second Language ATAR courses are all aimed at students for whom the language is a second language.
 These students have not been exposed to or interacted in the language outside the language classroom and have typically learnt everything they know through classroom teaching in an Australian school or similar environment where English is the language of school instruction.
 These students were not born, nor have they lived for an extended period of time, in the target country.

-The College will facilitate the collection of the forms for signing by the Headmaster prior to the August deadline.
+The College will receive notification of the application and arrange signing by the teacher prior to the August deadline.

-For further enquiries please contact Jonathan Rugg, Curriculum Leader (Modern Languages), or Peter Frusher, Careers Adviser, Scotch College.
+For further enquiries please contact Jonathan Rugg, Curriculum Leader (Modern Languages).

 Students not deemed eligible by SCSA to enrol in the Second Language ATAR courses should consider enrolling in Background Speaker courses as a non-school candidate, or consider the IB Diploma Language Acquisition Higher Level (HL) course or Language A: Language & Literature course (for native speakers).